On generic nefness of tangent sheaves: Positivity of tangent sheaves

 Let $G$ be a general fiber of $g$.
 We claim that $m(K_{Z}+\D)|_G$ has non-zero global sections for large enough and sufficiently divisible integer $m$.
-Indeed, by (*), we have The right-hand-side above is a big divisor.
+Indeed, by the previous equation, we have The right-hand-side above is a big divisor.
 Hence $m(K_{Z}+\D)|_G$ has non-zero global sections for large enough and sufficiently divisible integer $m$.

-By Theorem \ref{thm-pseuf}, we obtain that $K_{\cG}+\D$ is pseudoeffective, where $\cG$ is the foliation induced by $g$.
+By Proposition \ref{prop-pseuf}, we obtain that $K_{\cG}+\D$ is pseudoeffective, where $\cG$ is the foliation induced by $g$.
 Hence

 is pseudoeffective.

 Since this is true for arbitrary $\delta>0$, we obtain that is pseudoeffective.
 Thus is pseudoeffective. \end{proof}